Avalara/Communications-Developer-Content/afc_saaspro_tax/afc_rest_apis/SDK/java/docs/CustomizationApi.md

 <a name="apiV2ProfilesGetProfilesGet"></a>
 # **apiV2ProfilesGetProfilesGet**
-> TaxCalculationSettingsResponse apiV2ProfilesGetProfilesGet(requestedClientId, requestedProfileId, itemType)
+> ClientProfileConfigResponse apiV2ProfilesGetProfilesGet(requestedClientId, requestedProfileId, itemType)

 Retrieves one or more profiles with associated settings and configurable items